Evidence

 QUOTE

 On 2 July 2001 Barry George, 41, was convicted at the Old Bailey of the murder of the broadcaster Jill Dando, best known as the presenter of the BBC programme Crimewatch.
 Few, if any recent convictions, have been greeted with such disquiet by the media.
-Leader comment (3 July) from the Daily Mail and Daily Telegraph give the gist of press feeling: "Despite his loathsome character and criminal record, the evidence against George was hardly compelling" (Daily Mail). "...there can be few convictions that need the imprimatur of the higher courts [ie the agreement of the Court of Appeal that the conviction is sound] more than this."
+Leader comment (3 July) from the Daily Mail and Daily Telegraph give the gist of press feeling: "Despite his loathsome character and criminal record, the evidence against George was hardly compelling" (Daily Mail). "...there can be few convictions that need the imprimatur of the higher courts [ ie the agreement of the Court of Appeal that the conviction is sound ] more than this."
 (Daily Telegraph).
 The comment is all the more noteworthy for coming from the two British national newspapers most unfriendly to the criminal and most supportive of the courts and the police.

 UNQUOTE

 The BBC was making a fuss because one of their own was murdered.
 The Met wanted a result.
 They fingered a half wit with a bit of previous, a man from their List of Usual Suspects.
 The Crown Prosecution Service allowed extremely dubious evidence to be used to make a case.
-He went away for eight years because a Jury was not really on the ball.
+He went away for eight years because a Jury was not on the ball.
 Law is a crap shoot.
+Scott Lomax goes over the same ground in The Case of Barry George, Legal Notes No. 40, 2003.

 Expert Evidence